COVID-19: FG confirms another case

-ABUJA–THE federal government, Monday,confirmed another case of Coronavirus in Nigeria,bringing the number of people living positive to the disease to two.
+ABUJA—THE Federal Government yesterday confirmed another case of coronavirus in Nigeria, bringing to two the number of people who have tested positive to the disease.

-This was as the government said 11 persons that had contacts with index case were in untraceable locations across the country.
+The government also said 11 persons that had contact with index case, the Italian, were in untraceable locations across the country.

-Minister of Health, Osagie Ehanire,in a text he read at a news conference in Benin, Edo State,said the second case was confirmed by scientists yesterday, Sunday.
+Minister of Health, Osagie Ehanire, in a text he read at a news conference in Benin, Edo State, said the second case was confirmed by scientists on Sunday.

-“On 8th March 2020, scientists confirmed the presence of coronavirus in one of the contacts.
-It is my duty, therefore, to announce a new case of coronavirus disease (COVID-19) in Nigeria .
+The statement read: “On March 8, 2020, scientists confirmed the presence of coronavirus in one of the contacts.
+It is my duty, therefore, to announce a new case of coronavirus disease in Nigeria.

-“The newly confirmed case is an Ogun State contact of the index case, but he has no significant clinical symptoms.
-This brings the total number of confirmed COVID-19 cases in Nigeria today to two,” he said.

-The minister added that,”Since the beginning of the outbreak in China and subsequent spread to other countries, one of the important response strategies at the containment stage, has been to identify all contacts, ensure their strict isolation and to follow up daily with checks for any symptoms of the disease.”
+“Since the beginning of the outbreak in China and subsequent spread to other countries, one of the important response strategies at the containment stage, has been to identify all contacts, ensure their strict isolation and to follow up daily with checks for any symptoms of the disease.

-According to him,”A total of 217 contacts were linked to the index case.
+“A total of 217 contacts were linked to the index case.
 Of the 217, 45 traveled out of Nigeria and 172 are presently in Nigeria.
-Of the 172 contacts currently in Nigeria, 69 are in Lagos, 40 in Ogun and 52 in other States, with 11 in unknown locations.”
+Of the 172 contacts currently in Nigeria, 69 are in Lagos, 40 in Ogun and 52 in other states, with 11 in unknown locations.

 “The first is that a team of researchers from various institutions in Nigeria, including scientists from the Centre for Human and Zoology Virology in LUTH, African Centre for Genomics of Infectious Diseases in Redeemers University and the Nigeria Institute of Medical Research (NIMR) Lagos, combined their efforts to successfully perform the genome sequencing of the coronavirus strain that the index case brought to Nigeria and proved it to be a match with the virus circulating in Italy and Wuhan.